Why you need a will

 Once a will is in place people tend to forget about it.
 It is possibly one of the most important documents you will ever write and as such, should be reviewed regularly.
 As your life changes, so should your will.
 This is to keep up with your changing family circumstances.

-Some questions to consider are:
+Some questions to consider when writing your will:

-• Do you have a guardian named to look after your children?
+- Do you have a guardian named to look after your children?

-• Have you accounted for specific items to go to any individual?
+- Have you accounted for specific items to go to any individual?

-• Does your will take into account any future inheritance that you may receive?
+- Does your will take into account any future inheritance that you may receive?

-• Have any grandchildren been included to benefit?
+- Have any grandchildren been included to benefit?

 If your circumstances have changed or you have a poorly drafted will, it can cost time and money when you are no longer here to help sort things out.

-What happens if you don't have one?
+What happens if you don't have Power of Attorney?

 Should you become unable to manage your own affairs your family may have to apply for a Guardianship order through the courts.
-This can take up to 6 months to arrange and could cost in the region of £3500.
+This can take up to 6 months to arrange and could cost in the region of £4,000.
 Much like not having a will, the court would then decide who would control your affairs.
-The Guardianship order must also be reviewed by the court every 3 years which can add considerably to the expense.
+The Guardianship order must also be reviewed by the court every three years which can add considerably to the expense.

 It is advisable for you to take control and nominate a trusted person to manage your affairs, should you become unable to do so yourself.